brandonchartier/foreward/readme.md

 # Foreward

 Foreward is a Lua library of functional programming helpers, inspired by LiveScript, Haskell and Clojure.
+Most descriptions come from Prelude.ls or Underscore.js.

 ## Lists